 Data-driven simulations to enhance humanitarian response

-SHAPES is the World Food Programme (WFP)'s platform that simulates the impact of shocks on household income and the local economy and assesses the direct and indirect benefits of assistance provided to households to offset those shocks.
+SHAPES (Shock and Assistance Platform for Economic Simulations) is the World Food Programme (WFP)'s platform that simulates the impact of shocks on household income and the local economy and assesses the direct and indirect benefits of assistance provided to households to offset those shocks.

 Conflict, climate change, and macroeconomic shocks severely affect local economies and food security.
 WFP collects data to assess the impact of these shocks to ensure a well-prepared, timely, and adequate response to save lives and restore livelihoods.